LLAW6244 & JDOC6244

 The course will build on and develop concepts and issues that were considered in Securities Regulation I. The primary aspects of regulation the course is concerned with are (a) recent developments in issue, (b) capital markets and investment products, (c) enforcement and case law, and (d) Hong Kong in the context of global activities.
 These topics overlap and so are not mutually exclusive.

 Hong Kong borders are relatively transparent when it comes to the extent of international participation in Hong Kong markets.
 Many of the activities and transactions undertaken here have an international nexus.
 In this light, Hong Kong regulations will be put in the context of the network of the international regulatory effort.
-The laws and regulations studied in the first part of this course will be recast in light of the role of IOSCO together with a conversation as to the common objectives, functions and principles that underlie the regulatory approach internationally despite the different regulatory architectures that may implement them.
+The laws and regulations studied in the first part of this course will be recast in light of the common objectives, functions and principles that underlie the regulatory approach internationally despite the different regulatory architectures that may implement them.
 Appreciating the interconnectedness of international regulatory approaches will be relevant to a fuller consideration of subsequent topics in the course.

-Recent issues and developments in Hong Kong regulatory system will be looked at in some detail.
+Recent issues and developments in Hong Kong regulatory system will be considered.
 A focus will be to develop a deeper understanding of the factors that have caused such developments including a consideration of the relevant international factors that must be taken in to account and why.
-Topics covered will include the operation of dark pools, high-frequency trading and the role of liquidity in the stock market and how these relatively new phenomena are to be understood in the context of the proper functioning of a stock market.
+Sample topics that may be covered include how the regulatory approach to takeovers, cryptoassets, and sustainable finance products and practices in Hong Kong and elsewhere are to be understood in the context of the proper functioning of a financial market place.
 A closer examination of certain parts of the Securities and Futures Ordinance will also be undertaken.

 1.3 Course teachers